BlokasLabs/midihub-docs/docs/index.md

 Properties view are enabled.
 If one of them gets clicked on, unless the operation is interrupted, the very next CC message that gets sent to Midihub will get mapped to the control.
 Don't forget to store the preset to memory after mapping changes are done.

+Pipelines from a file may be [imported](inserting-pipelines-from-file.md) into the current Preset.

 ## The Button

 Clicking The Button on Midihub between 1-8 times allows switching between 1-8 presets.